Sang565/dbt_Snowflake_Preset/README.md

 # dbt_Snowflake_Preset

-Hand-on experiences with dbt, Snowflake, and Preset
+Hand-on experiences with dbt, Snowflake, and Preset for transforming Airbnb data

-Course: The Complete dbt (Data Build Tool) Bootcamp: Zero to Hero (Udemy)